brghena/brghena-homepage/pages/projects.md

 ---

-Whereabouts
+Wearabouts
 -----------
 **"Who's in lab?"**

 This is a harder question to answer than it may seem.
 Determining the location of individuals indoors remains an unsolved problem.

-The goal of Whereabouts is to perform Semantic Heuristic Localization, that is determine the location of an individual at the room level, and use a little bit of guessing.
+The goal of Wearabouts is to perform room-level localization of individuals.
 The expected output would include each discovered individual and which room they have been found in.
 An important piece of the design is to not require individuals to carry any extra devices.
 We want to use only things they already carry and characteristics of who they are to discover them.
-Currently, the system uses RFID cards and [Fitbits](https://www.fitbit.com/) to discover people.
+Currently, the system uses Bluetooth Low-Energy advertisements from devices like [Fitbits](https://www.fitbit.com/) to discover people and adds information from RFID door entry and smartphone WiFi connections to increase its accuracy.

 <p>
 <tt>